tomasmark79/bitwig/README.md

 # My control layout

- You may modify to your preference afterwards you understand how this scripts works.
+ You may modify to your preference when you understand how this scripts works.

 - Mouse Forward Button:  **Play/Stop transport (toggle spacebar).**
 - Mouse Backward Button: **Play transport while the button is pressed down; Stop when released up.**